sparkjava/sparkjava.github.io/_posts/tutorials/2015-04-29-spark-and-sql2o.markdown

 ---
-category: tutorials
-layout: tutorial_post
+layout: tutorial
 title:  "Spark and Databases: Configuring Spark to work with Sql2o in a testable way"
 author: <a href="http://tomassetti.me" target="_blank">Federico Tomassetti</a>
 date:   2015-04-29 10:34:52
 comments: true
+permalink: /tutorials/sql2o-database
 summary: This tutorial will teach you how to use a database with your Spark application.
 We will discuss when it is appropriate to use an ORM and describe how you can organize your code to make it easily testable.
 ---

-##What you will learn in this post
+## What you will learn in this post
-In my [last tutorial]({% post_url /tutorials/2015-04-03-spark-lombok-jackson-reduce-boilerplate %}) we saw how to use Java 8 with Spark, Lombok and Jackson to create a lightweight REST service.
+In my [last tutorial]({% post_url 2015-04-03-spark-lombok-jackson-reduce-boilerplate %}) we saw how to use Java 8 with Spark, Lombok and Jackson to create a lightweight REST service.
 One thing we did not examine was how to persist (store) data.
 In this post I would like to describe a way to organize the integration of the database layer with the rest of your Spark application.

 In this post we will see